Keretapi Tanah Melayu: KTM ETS

 These services have reduced travel time as compared to the previous intercity services which ran on diesel, with a considerably lower top speed at around 80 km/h, and have brought a revival to intercity rail travel, which was previously beaten out by faster road and air options.
 Ridership for intercity rail service has more than doubled in the past decade to over 8.75 million in 2024.

 KTM Komuter

 A KTM Komuter Class 83 at Bank Negara station.

-KTM Komuter is a commuter rail service serving the Klang Valley and Northern part of Malaysia.
+KTM Komuter is a commuter rail service serving the Klang Valley, the Greater Penang Conurbation in the north and the Johor Bahru Conurbation in the south.